XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• No demo account for new users to test the platform
+• No demo or practice account for testing strategies

-• No direct access to forex, CFDs, or cryptocurrencies (crypto ETFs only)
+• No direct access to cryptocurrencies or forex trading

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :